 Operating Activities.
-We rely primarily on cash flows from operations to provide working capital for current and future operations.
+We rely primarily on cash flows from operations to provide working capital for current and future operations to fund payroll and incentive compensation for our vessel crews and shoreside employees, to supply, repair and maintain our vessels, service our debt obligations, pay taxes and insure our assets.
+Net cash provided by (used in) operating activities typically fluctuates according to the level of market activity and demand for our vessels for each period.
 Net cash provided by operating activities was \$113.0 million and \$49.6 million for the years ended December 31, 2022 and 2021, respectively.
 Net cash used in operating activities was \$6.0 million, and \$77.9 million for the period from September 5, 2020 through December 31, 2020 (Successor), and the period from January 1, 2020 through September 4, 2020 (Predecessor), respectively.
 Operating cash flows for the years ended December 31, 2022 and 2021 were favorably affected by improved market conditions for our vessels and substantially eliminated restructuring and reorganization costs compared to 2020.
+The \$63.4 million growth in net cash provided by operating activities in 2022 was primarily the result of a substantial increase in cash receipts from customers driven by an 89% increase in vessel revenues due to significantly higher average dayrates for our OSVs and MPSVs.
+The \$133.5 million increase in net cash provided by operating activities in 2021 was primarily the result of a substantial reduction in payments to vendors for professional services and to employees for retention bonuses associated with the Company's Chapter 11 Cases in 2020 combined with an increase in cash receipts from customers driven by a 48% increase in vessel revenues due to improved effective utilization and slightly higher average dayrates for our OSVs and MPSVs in 2021.